mwambajoakim/alx-higher_level_programming/0x0B-python-input_output/README.md

 - You must use the `with` statement
 - You don’t need to manage `file permission` or `file doesn't exist` exceptions.
 - No modules imported

+## 01 - This function writes a string to a text file (UTF8) and returns the number of characters written:
+- Prototype: `def write_file(filename="", text=""):`
+- You must use the `with` statement
+- You don’t need to manage `file permission` exceptions.
+- Your function should create the file if doesn’t exist.
+- Your function should overwrite the content of the file if it already exists.
+- No modules imported